varshapichandi30/bevel/platforms/hyperledger-fabric/configuration/roles/setup/vault_kubernetes/Readme.md

     *VAULT_TOKEN: Contains Vault Token, Fetched using 'vault.' from network.yaml **environment** : It includes the list of environment variables.
 **shell** : This command lists the auth methods enabled.
 The output lists the enabled auth methods and options for those methods.
 **vault* : This variable contains details of vault from network.yaml.
-It comes from previous calling playbook(deploy-network,yaml)
+It comes from previous calling playbook(deploywork,yaml)

 ##### Output Variables
     auth_list: Stores the list of enables auth methods